Hamunii/CogworkManager/README.md

 > - Native from Steam: Manually set `./run_bepinex.sh %command%`
 > - Native from direct: Should work out of the box, assuming the game runs without Steam's Linux runtime
 >
 > Note that for now "direct" launch is only possible from the cli, via argument `--direct` for `cogman launch`.
+> See [TODO.md](./TODO.md) for more info on what's missing.

 <details>
 <summary>Why yet another mod manager?</summary>